brainpy/BrainPy/docs/index.rst

 BrainPy documentation
 =====================

 ``BrainPy`` is an integrative framework for computational neuroscience and brain-inspired computation.
+It provides three core functions for neurodyanmics modeling:

+- *General numerical solvers* for ODEs and SDEs (future will support DDEs and FDEs).
+- *Neurodynamics simulation tools* for various brain objects, such like neurons, synapses and networks (future will support soma and dendrites).
+- *Neurodynamics analysis tools* for differential equations, including phase plane analysis and bifurcation analysis (future will support continuation analysis and sensitive analysis).

 Comprehensive examples of BrainPy please see `BrainPy-Models <https://brainpy-models.readthedocs.io/en/latest/>`_.